All Asia Tag Team Championship: History

 The title was created on November 16, 1955, in the Japan Wrestling Association (JWA) when King Kong Czaya and Tiger Joginder Singh defeated JWA founder Rikidōzan and Harold Sakata in a tournament final.
 It was abandoned in 1973 when the JWA closed, but was later revived in 1976 by AJPW in response to New Japan Pro-Wrestling (NJPW) announcing the creation of its own version of the title.

 Reigns

-There have been a total of 125 official reigns and 34 vacancies, with the first 27 reigns from the JWA also being recognized by AJPW.
-There have been a total of 93 teams consisting of 113 distinctive champions who have won the championship.
-The current champions are Musashi and Seiki Yoshioka who are in their first reign as a team and individually.
+There have been a total of 132 official reigns and 34 vacancies, with the first 27 reigns from the JWA also being recognized by AJPW.
+There have been a total of 98 teams consisting of 118 distinctive champions who have won the championship.
+The current champions are Atsuki Aoyagi and Rising Hayato who are in their first reign as a team.